Ojas13-git/geekster-dashboard/README.md

-# Advanced Dashboard with Next.js and Tailwind CSS
+# Geekster Dashboard with Next.js and Tailwind CSS

 ## Description

 This project implements a secure and responsive web application using Next.js and Tailwind CSS.
-It features a login page and a protected advanced dashboard that includes user profile information, recent activities, and statistics.
-The dashboard is only accessible to authenticated users.
+It features a login page and a protected advanced dashboard.

 ## Features

 - **Login Page**: Allows users to log in with a username and password.
 - **Protected Dashboard**: Accessible only to authenticated users.
-Displays user profile, recent activities, and statistics.
 - **Responsive Design**: Ensured through Tailwind CSS, the application is responsive and looks good on both desktop and mobile devices.
 - **Logout Functionality**: Users can log out and be redirected to the login page.
 - **Middleware Protection**: Ensures that only authenticated users can access the dashboard.